aaitmansour/aaitmansour/README.md

                                                    👋 Hi, there
-- 📫 How to reach me aitmansour.ayoub1@gmail.com
+- 📫 How to reach me
+  - MAIL : ayoub.aitmansour@outlook.com
+  - LINKEDIN : Ayoub AITMANSOUR

 <!---
 aaitmansour/aaitmansour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.